Perfect Grand Canyon, Zion, and Bryce Canyon Road Trip Itinerary

 Kayaking to Antelope Canyon

-I have a full blog post on kayaking to Antelope Canyon, which will provide you with all the details you need for this activity!
+I have a full blog post on kayaking to Antelope Canyon, which will provide you with all the details you need for this activity if you choose to do it alone, but I’ll provide a short summary below as well.

 Antelope Canyon Walking Tour

-After finishing your kayaking tour, head to the nearby Antelope Canyon walking tour at your designated time slot.
+After finishing your kayaking tour, it’s time to head down the road to an Antelope Canyon walking tour at your designated time slot.
 Note that this will require advanced reservations!
-The Lower Canyon walking tour with Ken’s Tours is only 10 minutes away from Antelope Point Marina.

 After your walking tour concludes, it’s time to make your way the next stop on this national parks road trip: Zion National Park in Springdale, UT!